fredex42/portal3vm/README.md

 - Virtualbox 5.x - https://www.virtualbox.org/wiki/Downloads
 - git
 - access to the Pluto and portal-plugins-* repositories
+- access to GNM Multimedia S3

 How to use
 ----

 - check out this repo into a new directory
+- ensure that you have GNM Multimedia AWS credentials in your environment.
+Normally, this is done by logging into Janus, going to the Multimedia account and selecting 'Credentials' then 'Copy'.
+Paste the resulting text into a terminal, then set the `AWS_PROFILE` environment variable to `multimedia` before running initvm.sh
+- If you do not have access to Janus, contact `Multimediatech@theguardian.com` to request access
 - run ./initvm.sh

 This will: